mulias/mulias.github.io/content/drafts/possum-overview.md

 ## Defining Parsers

 A Possum program must have one *main parser*, and can optionally declare any number of *named parsers*.
-Parsers must be seperated either by newlines or semicolons.
+Parsers must be separated either by newlines or semicolons.
 Named parsers are declared with the syntax `name = parser`.
 At runtime Possum finds and executes the main parser, which can reference named parsers declared in the program in the same way we reference named parsers from the standard library.

 {% possum_example_large(input="first=88 second=0 third=-10" input_rows=1 parser_rows=5) %}
 field = alphas > "=" > int